rafcontreras/workerize-loader-wp5/README.md

 };
 ```

-Now your tests and any modules they import can use `workerize-loader!` prefixes,
+Now your tests and any modules they import can use `workerize-loader-wp5!` prefixes,
 and the imports will be turned into async functions just like they are in
 Workerize.